 This is what's called "dry camping."
-It basically means camping without any services whatsoever.
-You have to plan and plan again.
-It is really essential that you have enough of everything you need.
+It means camping without any services whatsoever.
+You must plan and plan again.
+It is important that you have enough of everything you need.
 You don't want to run out of water somewhere in the desert, and you don't want to lose your electricity.
 Make sure you've got a good generator, a good gas range, and plenty of water with you wherever you go.

 Eat Prepared Foods